 - If a student has any difficulty finding opportunities, they should consult with their advisors, and the internship coordinator who may make suggestions concerning internship opportunities and locations.

 - Students are also welcome to use college and university-level resources, including the Career Development Center.
 The CDC has some excellent tips and tools for resumes and cover letters.

 - For Fall internships, paperwork must be filed by June 1 of the prior semester.
-You must at least give Dr. Jantz notice of your intent to apply for a Fall internship by June 1 if it is not possible to have paperwork completed.

 - For Spring internships, paperwork must be filed by December 1 of the prior semester.